zarf-dev/proposals/0053-bundle-format/README.md

 ## Alternatives

-### Alternative 1: No Profiles, Flag-Based Configuration
+### Alternative 1: Connectivity Profiles for configuration

-**Description**: Use individual flags (`--ignore-tlog`, `--tlog-upload`) instead of profiles.
+**Description**: Specify connectivity "profiles" that capture "online" and "offline" defaults for cosign option configurations such that all cosign flags are not exposed to end-users.

 **Pros**:
-- Maximum flexibility for advanced users
-- No new concepts to learn
+- Lower barriers to entry
-- Granular control over each setting
+- Reducing options exposed to CLI end users

 **Cons**:
-- Easy to misconfigure (many flags to set correctly)
-- No validation of flag combinations
-- Unclear what flags are needed for specific scenarios
-- Difficult to document all permutations
+- Potential confusion for permutations of online/offline and asymmetrical keypairs (IE KMS)
-- High cognitive load for users
+- Less explicit configuration for CLI end users

-**Rejection Reason**: Profiles provide better user experience for common scenarios while still allowing flag overrides for advanced use cases.
+**Rejection Reason**: Profiles create some confusion over the permutations of execution scenarios versus parity with Cosign configuration.
+Additionally Profiles can be implemented outside of the proposal if deemed necessary.

 ### Alternative 2: Always Use Online Mode